 Spaying a dog means removing her uterus and ovaries, therefore eliminating heat cycles completely.

-You can spay your little chihuahua female if you think that you are unable to control your chihuahua through her first heat.
-Because the risks of unplanned pregnancy are bigger than spaying a chihuahua who is under six months old.
+You can spay your little chihuahua female if you think that you are unable to control your chihuahua through her first heat, and Because the risks of unplanned pregnancy are bigger than spaying a chihuahua who is under six months old.

 Notes